Affiliate links on Android Authority may earn us a commission. Learn more.

 Why you should use dark mode

-The most commonly known and scientific advantage of dark mode is that it saves energy consumption on devices with OLED or AMOLED displays.
 On OLED panels, each pixel is individually lit.
-When the background is white, all the pixels are turned on and the display demands more power.
-When pixels are black or even dark grey, as is the case in dark mode, the display’s power requirements are naturally lowered.
+When the background is white, all the pixels are turned on, and the display demands more power.
+When pixels are black or even dark grey, as in dark mode, the display’s power requirements are naturally lowered.

-This power-saving ability of dark mode is limited to OLED screens, so phones, monitors, and laptops with LCD displays don’t really benefit from it.
+This power-saving ability of dark mode is limited to OLED screens, so phones, monitors, and laptops with LCDs don’t benefit from it.
 That’s because LCD screens illuminate using a back panel that always lights up completely.

 Another utility of dark mode we so often hear about is that it cuts harmful blue light.
 Blue light is a high-energy visible light spectrum with the shortest wavelength.
 The biggest natural source of blue light for human beings is the Sun, but our phones emit trace amounts of blue light, too.

-According to a Harvard Health paper, excessive exposure to blue light can suppress the secretion of melatonin, a hormone important for getting proper sleep at night.
-(It’s really not something you should be worried about, though!)
+According to a Harvard Health paper, excessive exposure to blue light can suppress melatonin secretion, a hormone necessary for getting proper sleep at night.
+It’s really not something you should be worried about, though!

 Why you shouldn’t use dark mode

-While many people feel more comfortable using dark mode in dimly lit conditions, it’s not always advisable to do so.
+While many people feel more comfortable using dark mode in dimly lit conditions, it’s not always advisable.

-An important moot point which goes against the use of dark mode for better visibility is that the light on dark theme — especially for text — is not necessarily good for everyone.
+An important moot point against the use of dark mode for better visibility is that the light on dark theme — especially for text — is not necessarily good for everyone.

 You could have astigmatism

-According to the American Optometric Association, a condition called astigmatism is very common amongst people.
-Schaeffer Eye Center writes that nearly 30% of varying populations suffer from different degrees of the condition.
+According to the American Optometric Association, astigmatism is very common amongst people.
+Schaeffer Eye Center (source no longer available) writes that nearly 30% of varying populations suffer from different degrees of the condition.
 Astigmatism causes blurred vision due to the irregular shape of one or both eyes.
 It can make it more difficult for people to read light text on dark backgrounds.
 A 2014 Gizmodo article cites the Sensory Perception and Interaction Research Group at the University of British Columbia:

 People with astigmatism (approximately 50% of the population) find it harder to read white text on black than black text on white.
 Part of this has to do with light levels: with a bright display (white background) the iris closes a bit more, decreasing the effect of the “deformed” lens; with a dark display (black background) the iris opens to receive more light and the deformation of the lens creates a much fuzzier focus at the eye.

-It’s possible you suffer from astigmatism and don’t even know it.
+It’s possible you have astigmatism and don’t even know it.
 While you could get this checked out by your optometrist, it may be the reason you don’t feel great about reading stuff on your phone with dark mode turned on.

 It’s in your eyes

-Black text on white background makes for the best readability, hence best comprehension and retention.
+Black text on a white background makes for the best readability, hence the best comprehension and retention.
 Why?
 Because the color white reflects all wavelengths of the visible spectrum.
-The iris does not need to widen in order to absorb more light.
+The iris does not need to widen to absorb more light.

 When you see light text on a dark screen, the edges of it seem to bleed into the black background.

 In dark mode, your pupil needs to expand to let in more light.
-When you see light text on a dark screen, the edges of it seem to bleed into the black background.
-This is called the halation effect (via Make Tech Easier) and it reduces ease of reading.
+When you see light text on a dark screen, its edges seem to bleed into the black background.
+This is called the halation effect (via Make Tech Easier), and it reduces the ease of reading.

 Remember, the eye is made up of muscles.
 The more strain you put on it trying to read something, the more it’ll get worn out.
 If you are not comfortable reading light text on a dark background, don’t force it.

-You know the feeling when you’re comfortably sleeping in a dark room and someone suddenly draws open the curtains to flood the room with sunlight?
-You feel a sudden shock in that moment because your iris hasn’t adjusted to the amount of light it needs to take in.
+Do you know that feeling when you’re sleeping comfortably in a dark room, and someone suddenly draws open the curtains to flood the room with sunlight?
+You feel a sudden shock at that moment because your iris hasn’t adjusted to the amount of light it needs to take in.

-When you view things in dark mode for a prolonged period of time, say a few months, your eyes get accustomed to letting in less light.
+When you view things in dark mode for a prolonged period, say a few months, your eyes get accustomed to letting in less light.
 Because of this, when you do look at a bright screen from time to time, you feel a sense of discomfort.

 This comes from personal experience.
-I’ve been using dark mode across my phone, PC, and tablet for about three months now.
-When I described my growing aversion to bright screens to a surgeon friend, he explained that this is a pretty common phenomenon when the eyes get conditioned to dark mode.
+I used dark mode across my phone, PC, and tablet for about three months.
+When I described my growing aversion to bright screens to a surgeon friend, he explained that this is a common phenomenon when our eyes get accustomed to dark mode.

-Thankfully, he told me that this increase in sensitivity to brightness isn’t a permanent issue and will resolve itself if I start using white screens more often.
+Thankfully, he told me that this increase in sensitivity to brightness isn’t a permanent issue and will resolve itself if I use white screens more often.
 It’s just a matter of striking the right balance.

 Dark and gloomy